Jordan Cash

 East Lansing, MI

 Jordan’s teaching and research sits at the intersection of American political thought and constitutionalism.
 He examines how the constitutional structure of American political institutions affects the authority and behavior of individuals operating within those institutions.
-He has published widely in such journals as Polity, American Political Thought, Presidential Studies Quarterly, Laws, Congress and the Presidency, Journal of Transatlantic Studies, Congress and Presidency, and Law and History Review, and chapters in several edited volumes.
-His book, The Isolated Presidency, is under contract with Oxford University Press, and Adding the Lone Star State: Presidential Decision-Making in the Annexation of Texas, with the University Press of Kansas.
+He has published widely in such journals as Polity, American Political Thought, Studies in American Political Development, Presidential Studies Quarterly, Laws, Congress and the Presidency, Journal of Transatlantic Studies, Congress and Presidency, and Law and History Review, and chapters in several edited volumes.
+He is the author of The Isolated Presidency (Oxford University Press, 2024) and Adding the Lone Star: John Tyler, Sam Houston, and the Annexation of Texas (University Press of Kansas, 2024), as well as the editor of The Political Writings of Thomas Jefferson (Cambridge University Press, forthcoming) and co-editor of Congressional Deliberation: Major Debates, Speeches, and Writings, 1774-2023 (Hackett, 2024) and Constitutionalism and Liberty: Essays in Honor of David K. Nichols (Lexington, 2025).